LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 The behaviour of the alignment pipeline for this data set can be easily summarized with some statistics.
-Ideally, the proportion of mapped reads should be high, while the proportion of marked reads should be low.
+Ideally, the proportion of mapped reads should be high (70-80% or higher), while the proportion of marked reads should be low (below 20%).
 Note that only reads with unique mapping locations are reported by *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* as being successfully mapped.